Hardocs/basis-app-framework/README.md

  It is running entirely within the browser of the Electron app, at present.
 This is the smallest possible scale of the Pouch/CouchdB family, and it works very well, proving a point.

- I have already other scales of the database running, yes, quite successfully, which is more proof of the architectural concept.
+ I have already other scales of the database running, quite successfully, which is more proof of the architectural concept.

  And in due course, you will have them.
 It will all be transparent to the application code including UX, through the Habitat interface.

 ## What is bad, because not ready at all?

-Almost anything about the present UX/screens.
-They are extremely primitive -- where I put any work besides the mini/micro Habitat, and just find ways for things to run, was in getting some formatting basis we can use for Json when it is raw, as we'll need that.
+Many things about the present UX/screens.
+They are primitive -- where I put any work besides the mini/micro Habitat, and just find ways for things to run, was in getting some formatting basis we can use for Json when it is raw, as we'll need that.
+Chinese written commonly without spaces that wraps, for example.

 The rest, how it activates anything, even the activation themselves, makes little proper sense - it was just how I could most rapidly first turn things on.
 It is also well in its details worked out, on the road to much better...

-In due course, I will complete this model with some sensible, straightforward activities, what you'd expect, and which will give a good model to do all your design and app-building upon.
+By now, we have some sensible, straightforward activities in the app, what you'd expect, and which will give a good model to do all your design and app-building upon.

 ## What is crucial but simply unfinished, which you really do need to be patient and give me some time for?